AdaCore/learn/courses/Ada_For_The_C_Embedded_Developer/chapters/05_SPARK.rst

 Understanding proof locality
 ----------------------------

-One of the difficulty of using prover lies in the fact that in order to prove code, one need to have some understanding on how the prover underneath operates.
+One of the difficulty of using provers lies in the fact that in order to prove code, one need to have some understanding on how the prover underneath operates.
 In particular, in the case of SPARK, the key property to understand about the proof is that this proof is local.
 Proving a subprogram means proving